Passenger dies on Ovation of the Seas cruise ship bound for Bay of Islands

 The person died yesterday as the Ovation of the Seas cruise ship sailed from Sydney towards Bay of Islands, operator Royal Caribbean has confirmed.

-There had been speculation on social media that the passenger had flu-like symptoms and the death could be linked to the deadly coronavirus - but Royal Caribbean has ruled this out, saying it was from natural causes and unrelated.
+There had been speculation on social media that the passenger had flu-like symptoms and the death could be linked to the deadly coronavirus.

+But Royal Caribbean has ruled this out, saying it was from natural causes and unrelated to the global outbreak.

-A Royal Caribbean spokesperson said the family of the guest had been informed it was providing them with assistance during this difficult time.
+A Royal Caribbean spokesperson said the dead passenger's family had been informed and the company was providing them with assistance during this difficult time.

 The operator declined to comment further out of respect for the family's privacy.